vjousse/vim-for-humans-book/rst/en/usable-vim.rst

 This chapter is mandatory if you have very few (or not at all) experience with |vim|.
 By the end of the chapter, you will have a |vim| usable on a daily basis.
 It should be enough to then be able to learn it gradually.
 Because, of course, there is no magic, you will have to practice to be able to learn |vim|, the sooner, the better.

-However, if your are already familiar with |vim| and don't use the mouse anymore, you can skip this chapter.
+However, if you are already familiar with |vim| and don't use the mouse anymore, you can skip this chapter.
 But be sure to give *Solarized* a try, you would be missing something otherwise.

 .. _insertmode: